 So you know what you want, you’ve set some budget aside, you’ve done your research, and the next payday is bearing down on you.
 How do you make your decision?

 If you’re still not sure, spend some time on payroll providers’ websites to get a sense of each company’s personality and to really understand everything they can do for you.
-See how they respond to customer issues on social media.
-Check out their resource center to make sure it’s easy to find and that it appears to be comprehensive.
-Some providers even offer a free trial that lets you go in, kick the tires, and see if everything looks good before you take the plunge.
+(For example, here’s information on how Gusto’s platform works to help you determine if there is a fit with your payroll needs.)
+See how a range of providers respond to customer issues on social media, and check out each company’s resource center to make sure it’s easy to find and comprehensive.